renxulei/lenovo-redfish-library/README.md

 # lenovo-redfish-library

-Redfish library and commandline scriots for using the Redfish API to manage Lenovo servers
+Redfish library and commandline scripts for using the Redfish API to manage Lenovo servers

 Description
 ----------